filetrust/Glasswall-Security-Policies/policies/network-security.md

     - 4.2.2 Application Servers
     - 4.2.3 Network Devices
     - 4.2.4 Critical Devices

-4.2.5 Log Management7

-4.2.6 Log Review7

-4.2.7 Log Retention7

-4.3 Firewalls7

-4.3.1 Configuration7

-4.3.2 Outbound Traffic Filtering8

-4.4 Networking Hardware8

-4.5 Network Servers9

-4.6 Intrusion Detection Systems/Intrusion Prevention Systems (IDS/IPS)9

-4.6.1 Ruleset Configuration9

-4.6.2 Configuration9

-4.6.3 Connections9

-4.6.4 Configuration Management9

-4.7 Security Testing10

-4.7.1 Internal Security Testing10

-4.7.2 External Security Testing10

-4.8 Disposal of Information Technology Assets10

-4.9 Network Segregation10

-4.9.1 Higher Risk Networks10

-4.9.2 Externally-Accessible Systems11

-4.9.3 Internal Networks11

-4.10 Network Documentation11

-4.11 Antivirus/Anti-Malware11

-4.12 Software Use Policy11

-4.13 Maintenance Windows and Scheduled Downtime11

-4.14 Change Management11

-4.15 Suspected Security Incidents12

-4.16 Redundancy12

-4.17 Manufacturer Support Contracts for Network Devices12

-4.18 Applicability of Other Policies12

-5.0 Enforcement12

-6.0 Definitions12
+    - 4.2.5 Log Management
+    - 4.2.6 Log Review
+    - 4.2.7 Log Retention
+  - 4.3 Firewalls
+    - 4.3.1 Configuration
+    - 4.3.2 Outbound Traffic Filtering
+    - 4.4 Networking Hardware
+  - 4.5 Network Servers
+    - 4.6 Intrusion Detection Systems/Intrusion Prevention Systems (IDS/IPS)
+    - 4.6.1 Ruleset Configuration
+    - 4.6.2 Configuration
+    - 4.6.3 Connections
+    - 4.6.4 Configuration Management
+  - 4.7 Security Testing
+    - 4.7.1 Internal Security Testing
+    - 4.7.2 External Security Testing
+  - 4.8 Disposal of Information Technology Assets
+  - 4.9 Network Segregation
+    - 4.9.1 Higher Risk Networks
+    - 4.9.2 Externally-Accessible Systems
+    - 4.9.3 Internal Networks
+    - 4.10 Network Documentation
+    - 4.11 Antivirus/Anti-Malware
+    - 4.12 Software Use Policy
+    - 4.13 Maintenance Windows and Scheduled Downtime
+    - 4.14 Change Management
+    - 4.15 Suspected Security Incidents
+    - 4.16 Redundancy
+    - 4.17 Manufacturer Support Contracts for Network Devices
+    - 4.18 Applicability of Other Policies
+  - 5.0 Enforcement
+  - 6.0 Definitions
 ￼

-Page Break

 Glasswall is hereinafter referred to as "the company."

-1.0 Overview
+## 1.0 Overview

 This document sets out the organisations intention to protect the confidentiality, integrity and availability of the Company’s network.

-2.0 Purpose
+## 2.0 Purpose

 The purpose of this policy is to establish administrative direction, procedural requirements, and requirements to ensure the appropriate protection of Company information handled by computer networks.

-3.0 Scope
+## 3.0 Scope

 This policy covers all Company IT systems and devices regardless of location or ownership.

-Page Break

-4.0 Policy
+## 4.0 Policy

-4.1 Network Device Passwords
+### 4.1 Network Device Passwords

 Passwords used to secure network devices, such as routers, switches, and servers, must be held to higher standards than standard user-level or desktop system passwords.